 Before you begin

 This article requires an existing AKS cluster running in your Azure account.
 If you do not already have an AKS cluster, create one using the Azure CLI or Azure portal.
-Azure Monitor logs works with both RBAC and non-RBAC enabled AKS clusters.
+Azure Monitor logs works with both Kubernetes RBAC, Azure RBAC, and non-RBAC enabled AKS clusters.

 Enable resource logs

 To help collect and review data from multiple sources, Azure Monitor logs provides a query language and analytics engine that provides insights to your environment.
 A workspace is used to collate and analyze the data, and can integrate with other Azure services such as Application Insights and Security Center.
 To use a different platform to analyze the logs, you can instead choose to send resource logs to an Azure storage account or event hub.
 For more information, see What is Azure Monitor logs?.